LDO-CERT/orochi/docs/Users-Guide.md

 ---

-## Upload Dump
+## Upload Dump & Folder Organization

 To upload a memory dump:

 1. Click the **➕** button near **DUMPS**.
-2. Choose your file and set the name and operating system.
+2. Choose your file, set the name, and select the target operating system.
-3. (Optional) Select a **color label** to distinguish multiple dumps.
+3. (Optional) Assign a **Folder** and a distinct **color label** to organize and differentiate multiple dumps.
-4. Wait for the upload to finish, then click **Create Index**.
+4. Wait for the upload to complete, then click **Create Index**.

 ![home-page](animations/upload.gif)

+### Folder Organization & Autocomplete

+Orochi allows you to organize multiple memory dumps into collapsible folders in the sidebar:

+- **Smart Autocomplete**: Clicking or focusing the **Folder** input presents a list of all existing folders, each showing a folder icon and the number of existing dumps inside it.
+- **On-the-Fly Folder Creation**: Typing a name that does not yet exist shows an interactive **Create folder "<name>"** action in the dropdown.
+Clicking it immediately registers the folder in the database.
+- **Pre-Creation Safety Net**: Even if you submit the form without clicking the dropdown suggestion, Orochi automatically verifies and creates the new folder before saving the dump.

 ### Supported Formats

 - Raw (`.raw`, `.mem`) and zipped (`.zip`) dumps
-- Password-protected ZIP files
+- Password-protected ZIP archives
 - VMware snapshots (`.vmem` + `.vmss`) in a single ZIP

-Large memory dumps can also be placed manually in `/media/uploads` and selected via the **Local folder** dropdown or a management command.
+Large memory dumps can also be placed manually in `/media/uploads` and selected via the **Local folder** dropdown or via the API.

 ![upload-dump-swagger](images/061_upload_local_dump_manage.png)

-After upload, press the **ℹ️** icon near the dump name to view details such as hash values, file size, and storage path.
+After upload, press the **ℹ️** icon near the dump name to view details such as SHA-256 hash values, file size, and storage path.

 ![dump-info](animations/dump_info.gif)